Localizing Kubernetes documentation

 dev-<source version>-<language code>.<team milestone>

-dev-1.12-de.1 directly against the k/website repository, based on the source branch for Kubernetes v1.12.
+kubernetes/websiterepository, based on the source branch for Kubernetes v1.12.

 For example, a German contributor opens a pull request with changes to

 Repeat steps 1-4 as needed until the localization is complete.
 For example,

-While only approvers can merge pull requests, anyone can open a pull request for a new development branch.
+While only approvers can open a new localization branch and merge pull requests, anyone can open a pull request for a new localization branch.
 No special permissions are required.